15 Small Towns Around Philadelphia Where Everyone Knows Your Name

 4. Lambertville, New Jersey

-Lambertville is a charming farm town where you can find scenic overlooks, gorgeous farm roads, abandoned trains and barns, and a gorgeous downtown area.
-It's a very walkable town, but if you drive through the rural areas, you'll be treated with a scenic view of rolling hills, farmland, and the Delaware River.
+where you can find scenic overlooks, gorgeous farm roads, abandoned trains and barns, and a gorgeous downtown area.
+It's a very walkable town, but if you drive through the rural areas surrounding Lambertville, you'll be treated with a scenic view of rolling hills, farmland, and the Delaware River.
 In town, you could spend hours strolling the vintage bookshops, charming local boutiques, and snacking at the cafes and restaurants.
 Lambertville is located about an hour north of Philadelphia.

 5. New Hope, Pennsylvania